Before the Dawn (Kate Bush album)

-Before the Dawn is the second live album by English singer-songwriter Kate Bush, credited to The KT Fellowship.
-The album was released on 25 November 2016 by Bush's label Fish People, and is distributed in the United States by Concord Records.
+Before the Dawn is the second live album by the English singer-songwriter Kate Bush.
+It was released on 25 November 2016 by Bush's label Fish People, and is distributed in the United States by Concord Records.
 It was recorded in 2014 during Bush's sell-out 22-date residency, Before the Dawn, at the Hammersmith Apollo in London, which saw her return to the stage following a 35-year absence.

-The album has been certified Gold in the UK by the British Phonographic Industry.
+The album is certified gold in the UK.

 Overview

 As with the residency, the album is split into three parts, comprising seven miscellaneous songs, the complete Ninth Wave suite from Hounds of Love, and A Sky of Honey from Bush's 2005 release Aerial.
 Presented in the same order as the original show, the album's performances are culled from various shows throughout the residency.

-Before the Dawn contains the song "Tawny Moon", performed by Bush's son, Albert McIntosh.
-It also contains the track "Never Be Mine", which did not feature on the Before the Dawn residency, but was recorded when the show was performed without an audience for the purposes of filming the production.
+Before the Dawn contains the song "Tawny Moon" performed by Bush's son, Albert McIntosh.
+It also includes the track "Never Be Mine".
+"Never Be Mine" did not feature on the Before the Dawn residency; however, it was recorded when the show was performed without an audience for the purposes of filming the production.

 Following two years of speculation, the album, released as three-CD and four-record pressings, was officially announced on 29 September 2016; the track "Prologue" was also shared.
 Bush commented:

 The track "Prologue (Live)" was made available for streaming on 28 September, before "King of the Mountain (Live)" was released as a promotional single on 21 October, and "And Dream of Sheep (Live)", along with an accompanying piece of film used during the concerts, was made available as the album's official single on 18 November 2016.

+In November 2018, Bush released box sets of remasters of her studio albums.
+Before the Dawn was included in the second box set, but was not remastered.

 Track listing

-All songs written by Kate Bush, except "Astronomer's Call", "Waking the Witch", and "Watching Them Without Her", written with David Mitchell, and "Jig of Life" written with John Carder Bush.
+All songs written by Kate Bush, except "Astronomer's Call", "Waking the Witch", and "Watching Them Without Her", written with David Mitchell, and "Jig of Life" written with Bill Whelan and John Carder Bush.